ms1-learner/flutter-01-en/01_introduction_to_dart/01_challenge/README.md

 - Convert each string that doesn't have a dot `"."`  to an integer using the appropriate `parse` method you learned in unit 1.
 - Calculate the total price of all items in cents.
 This means that you'll need to multiply any price that is represented in dollars by 100.
 - Add 10 percent tax to the total price you calculated in the previous step.
-- Convert the total after-tax price from cents to dollars.
+- Convert the total after-tax price from cents to a dollar amount of the type `double` that is rounded to the nearest cent.
 - Print a statement that reads "The total after-tax price of all the items you have is: $`X`" where `X` is the total price after tax.
-The price should be a dollar amount of the type `double` and rounded to the nearest cent.